Holiday Card Planning

 So, while making the scarf from 30 yards of bright red fleece, we all began thinking of possible uses for it afterwards and what we could do that would benefit the community the most.
 It took about 3 weeks of afterhours work – measuring, cutting, and sewing different section lengths to make about 100 yards of a scarf – so that it would appear seamless for the shoot and look like one piece.
 It was key to have enough strength so it could stand up to some fun, frolic, and tug of war that was planned for us during the session.

 All went well during the takes and photos – especially the amount of fun we had with the scarf!
 The enormity of the scarf captivated the team’s imagination.
 More than one Pathfinder realized what a special, almost magical, scarf it was when having so much fun with our rigorous scarf activities.
-Take a look at the planning and the photo shoot here.

 Re-using Left Overs with a Cause